SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
-Additionally, if the target is a creature, it must make a Wisdom saving throw or be frightened of you until the spell ends.
-As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.
+The target takes an extra 1d6 Necrotic damage from the attack, and it must succeed on a Wisdom saving throw or have the Frightened condition until the spell ends.
+At the end of each of its turns, the Frightened target repeats the save, ending the spell on itself on a success.
+The damage increases by 1d6 for each spell slot level above 1.

 # 109. - *Zephyr Strike* © (V) level 1 Transmutation [Concentration] [UB]